QuantEcon/lecture-python-intro/lectures/greek_square.md

 There is one equation each for $t = 0, 1, 2, \ldots$.

-We could follow an approach taken in this QuantEcon lecture {doc}`present values<pv>` and stack all of these equations into a single matrix equation that we would then solve by using matrix inversion.
+We could follow an approach taken in the lecture on {doc}`present values<pv>` and stack all of these equations into a single matrix equation that we would then solve by using matrix inversion.

 ```{note}
 In the present instance, the matrix equation would multiply a countably infinite dimensional square matrix by  a countably infinite dimensional vector.
 With some qualifications, matrix multiplication and inversion tools apply to such an equation.